 Colors are a powerful tool to set the mood for your presentation.
 They can greatly affect your audience’s perception and influence their actions.

-While your brand might use a color palette, think about the tone and voice of your presentation and adjust your color choices slightly to incorporate it.
+While your brand might use a color palette, think about the tone and voice of your presentation and adjust your color choices slightly to incorporate them.

 You might think that there is no right or wrong color in a presentation, but various studies have shown the impact of color on people and brands.
 For instance, black might symbolize seriousness and even courage and elegance.
 Green might symbolize the color of nature, life, and peace.
 It also shows a sense of growth and stability.